kriswep/wetainment/src/pages/articles/2017-11-Create-React-App-Tailwind-CSS/index.md

 description: "Add the Tailwind CSS utility-first Framework in a Create React App environment, without ejecting from CRA!"
 author: "@kriswep"
 readNext: "/tree-shaking/"
+issueNumber: 11
 ---

 **Tl;dr: Tailwind CSS is a utility-first CSS Framework.
 It is realised as a PostCSS plugin, which can't be easily add to a Create React App environment.
 Luckily, since Tailwind provides a CLI as well, we can add that as a script running right before CRA's `react-scripts`.
 You can find an example setup right [here](https://github.com/kriswep/cra-tailwindcss).**

-*Disclaimer: I am by no means an expert in Tailwind CSS, but it sounds like a good match for a [React](https://reactjs.org/) app.
+_Disclaimer: I am by no means an expert in Tailwind CSS, but it sounds like a good match for a [React](https://reactjs.org/) app.
 There are quite a lot alternatives to styling React components, like `CSS in JS` projects, but the more the better, right?
-Let's see how to integrate Tailwind CSS with React, maybe it's really a cool thing.*
+Let's see how to integrate Tailwind CSS with React, maybe it's really a cool thing._

 [Tailwind CSS](https://tailwindcss.com/) is a newly released utility-first CSS Framework.
 It's value proposition is that it provides a lot of different utility CSS classes, instead of whole components.
 So designing an app means, you add CSS classes right to your html elements.
 These classes are highly composable and allow you to build components and full fledged designs with them.
 You can find more informations and explanations on their website, or by listening to the [Fullstack Radio podcast 76](http://www.fullstackradio.com/76), which I enjoyed quite a lot.

 ![Wind turbines and a highway, giving you an impression of speed and wind](wind-teaser-image.jpg)

 <p>
 <sub><sup>Kind of related image showing wind turbines and a highway as a metaphor for speed and wind.
 Photo by <a href="https://unsplash.com/@andreaboldizsar">Andrea Boldizsar</a> on <a href="https://unsplash.com/photos/BwgKUh9tN84">Unsplash</a></sup></sub></p>